Installing Sentry with Docker

 The docker daemon binds to a Unix socket instead of a TCP port.
 By default that Unix socket is owned by the user root and other users can only access it using sudo.
 The docker daemon always runs as the root user.
 If you don’t want to use sudo when you use the docker command, create a Unix group called docker and add users to it.
 When the docker daemon starts, it makes the ownership of the Unix socket read/writable by the docker group.

-[email protected]$ sudo groupadd docker
+deploy@vultr$ sudo groupadd docker

 Add deploy